Wild Facts About Wild Turkeys

 TURKEY FACT #3: Feathers galore: An adult turkey has 5,000 to 6,000 feathers — count them!

 TURKEY FACT #4: Tom turkeys aren’t the only ones that swagger and fan their tail feathers to woo mates and ward off rivals.
 Some hens strut, too.

 TURKEY FACT #5: Young turkeys — called poults — scarf down insects like candy.
 Poults develop more of a taste for plants after they’re four weeks old.

 TURKEY FACT #6: They may look off-kilter — tilting their heads and staring at the sky — yet they’re fast.
-Turkeys can clock more than 12 miles per hour on foot and up to 50 miles per hour in flight.
+Turkeys can clock 18 miles per hour on foot and up to 50 miles per hour in flight.

 TURKEY FACT #7: Move over, American bald eagle.
 Ben Franklin called the wild turkey a “bird of courage” and thought it would make a better national symbol.

 TURKEY FACT #8: In the early 1900s, wild turkeys were on the brink of extinction, with only about 200,000 left.
 Through conservation efforts over the past century, with funds derived from the Pittman-Robertson Act, and thanks to sportsmen and women, there are approximately 6.5 million wild birds in the United States today, according to the National Wild Turkey Federation.